 They’re Only Somewhat Effective

 The takeaway?
 The research makes it clear that improved in-home disposal efforts are needed in communities across the country.
 Communities such as Minnesota’s Eden Prairie and Saint Louis Park are now offering a cost-effective, convenient and environmentally friendly alternative to take-back programs by providing Deterra to the community.
 For example, the Eden Prairie Police and Fire Departments give away Deterra disposal pouches to the community to help them safely dispose of unwanted medications – and keep drugs out of the hands of youth and those addicted to prescription medications.
 In fact, they carry Deterra disposal pouches with them everywhere they go.
-They have chosen Deterra instead of a prescription drug take-back boxes due to the effectiveness, safety, convenience, ease of use and lower cost of Deterra.
+They have chosen Deterra instead of prescription drug take-back boxes due to the effectiveness, safety, convenience, ease of use and lower cost of Deterra.
 From law enforcement’s perspective, take-back programs are expensive because drugs need to be inventoried, treated like hazardous waste and boxes must be guarded at all times due to the potential for theft.
 Eden Prairie Police Chief Rob Reynolds believes that Deterra has the potential to curb prescription drug abuse across the country.